matthazel/temp-conv/README.md

 # temp-conv
-wrote a Java program to convert temps
+wrote a Java program to convert temps C/F
-Not sure what to do now